johndroper/RimDialogueServer/README.md

 > The hosted version uses **Llama 3.2 3B** and **Llama 3.2 1B**.
 > Find more models here: [Ollama Model Library](https://ollama.com/library)

+#### Downloading Models
+1. Go to the model page on the Ollama website and copy the model name.
+2. Open a command prompt by type `cmd` in the Windows search bar.
+3. Type "ollama pull <paste model name>" and press enter.
+The model should now start downloading.

 #### Uncensored Models
 If you prefer uncensored models, here are some options:
 - [Llama 2 Uncensored](https://ollama.ai/library/llama2-uncensored)